 Spastic Diplegia Treatment

-Many parents are taking their children to massage and yoga therapy, which helps relax muscles via deep massages and build strength and inner peace.
-Talk to your child’s doctor if you think massage therapy or yoga therapy might be a good choice for your own child.
+Many parents are taking their children to massage and yoga therapy, which helps relax muscles via deep massage and builds strength.
+Talk to your child’s doctor if you think massage therapy or yoga might be a good choice for your child.

 Spastic Diplegia Prognosis

-There is currently no cure spastic diplegia or any other type of cerebral palsy.
-The disorder itself, however, will never worsen, although associated conditions may increase in severity over time.
+There is currently no cure for spastic diplegia or any other type of cerebral palsy.
+The disorder itself will not worsen, although associated conditions may increase in severity over time.
 With early intervention and proper treatment, the prognosis for children with spastic diplegia is favorable.